-There are two ways to make a joint, you can roll one yourself or buy a pre-made cone that you pack with your own supply.
-While it’s certainly easier to grind up some flower and stuff it into a paper, the end result is prone to runs, blockage, and potentially a lot of wasted weed (we prefer to call it cannabis, but SEO dictates we use “weed” at least three times per article.)(Hey that’s twice!)(Oh man, that’s too many parentheticals).
-Any way, you can crease a business card to make a funnel that helps you guide the weed into the joint tube to avoid spillage, then tamp it down with a pen, pencil, or even a twig if you don’t have anything else handy.
-Once it’s full, pinch the paper at the wide end of the joint and give it a few quick shakes to get your weed (that’s four times, nailed it!) to pack more tightly toward the bottom.
+There are basically two ways to make a joint, you can roll one yourself or buy a pre-made cone that you pack with your own supply.
+It might seem easier to grind up some flower and stuff it into a paper, but the result is prone to runs, blockage, and potentially a lot of wasted weed (we prefer to call it cannabis, but SEO dictates we use “weed” at least three times per article.)
+Still, it’s technically easier if you’ve never rolled before.
+To guide the weed into the joint tube, crease a card to use as a funnel, pour it in, then tamp it down with a pen, pencil, or anything pokey.
+Once it’s full, pinch the paper at the wide end of the joint and give it a few quick shakes to get your weed to pack more tightly in the bottom.

-Draw slowly, or risk burning your throat.
+Draw slowly or you’ll burn your throat.

+Puff, puff, pass.
 Take two hits, then pass it to your left.

 There will come a point where the joint is too short to continue.
-You can decide to pitch the joint (i.e. throw it away) or attempt a more advanced technique: the three-fingered pass.
-When the joint has burned down almost to a roach, pinch the side of the crutch (aren’t you glad we told you to use a crutch?)(Well yes, we are,—thank you!)(Gah, that’s too many parentheses again!) between your thumb and forefinger.
-Your friend will do the same on the other side, then you will push it against their fingertips with your forefinger until they take it away.
+It is a sad time, but all good things must come to an end.
+You can decide to go ahead and throw it away, or you can attempt a more advanced technique: the three-fingered pass.
+When the joint has burned down almost to a roach, squeeze the side of the crutch (aren’t you glad we told you to use a crutch?) between your thumb and forefinger.
+Your friend will do the same on the other side, then you just have to push it against their fingertips with your forefinger until they take it away.